1. What is this lawsuit about?

 Back To Top

-15. If I exclude myself, can I get anything from the Settlement with JBS?
+15. If I exclude myself, can I get anything from the Settlement with Tyson?

-No. If you exclude yourself, you are telling the Court that you do not want to be part of the Settlement with JBS.
-You can only get settlement benefits from the Settlement with JBS if you stay in the Settlement and you may obtain monetary relief if you submit a valid Claim Form when that option is available at a later date.
+No. If you exclude yourself, you are telling the Court that you do not want to be part of the Settlement with Tyson.
+You can only get Settlement benefits from the Settlement with Tyson if you stay in the Settlement.
+You may obtain monetary relief if you are in a Repealer Jurisdiction and submit a timely and valid Claim Form when that option is available at a later date.

 Back To Top

-16. If I do not exclude myself, can I sue JBS for the same thing later?
+16. If I do not exclude myself, can I sue Tyson for the same thing later?

 Back To Top